 Building a strategic marketing plan can be a daunting task, but with proper forethought and a strategic approach, what may appear to be a monumental undertaking can actually be streamlined into six logical steps:

-Debra Davenport Ph.D. is a member of the online faculty of Purdue’s online Master of Science in Communication degree program.
-The program can be completed in just 20 months and covers numerous topics critical for advancement in the communication industry, including crisis communication, social media engagement, focus group planning and implementation, survey design and survey analysis, public relations theory, professional writing, and communication ethics.
+The online Master of Science in Communication covers numerous topics critical for advancement in the communication industry, including crisis communication, social media engagement, focus group planning and implementation, survey design and survey analysis, public relations theory, professional writing, and communication ethics.

 About the Author

 Debra Davenport is the president and CEO of Davenport Public Relations, a full-service firm with offices in Phoenix and Los Angeles.
 She is a faculty member with Purdue’s Brian Lamb School of Communication where she teaches in the Strategic Communication master's program.

 *The views and opinions expressed are of the author and do not represent the Brian Lamb School of Communication.